|

 The teacher and the students drank tea during the training breaks.
 I

-need any.
+want anymore.
 On the next break, I offered him again.
 He said his cup was

 still full.
 I hung around until the end of the class and offered tea to